davidroeca/coc-svelte-language-tools/README.md

 # Svelte for CoC.nvim

-⚠️ _Warning_: This is currently in development, and may not work appropriately yet.
-Proceed at your own risk.
+⚠️ _Deprecation Notice_: This repo is being deprecated, in favor of a fork of the official [coc-svelte](https://github.com/coc-extensions/coc-svelte).
+Until [#8](https://github.com/coc-extensions/coc-svelte/pull/8) gets merged, please feel free to use [my fork of coc-svelte](https://github.com/davidroeca/coc-svelte).

 Forked from [svelte-vscode](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-vscode)